Skip to Content

 Featurebreakcontinue

-ActionTerminates the entire loop.Skips the current iteration.
+ActionTerminates the entire loop.Skips the remaining code in the current turn.

 AnalogyHitting the “stop” button on a music player.Hitting the “next track” button.

-Visual Example
+Example

 Output: